 “On October 10th, 2023, the Mayor of New York City, Eric Adams, made a powerful speech, decrying the celebrations of Hamas massacres across New York City.
 His words of conscience, “We Are Not Alright,” begin my new song and music video, “OK,” which addresses the barbaric Hamas October 7 attacks in Israel, and the global fallout that resulted.

 Such is the theme of this song.
-In short, “We Are Not OK.
+In short, “We Are Not OK.”

 Throughout his multi-decade career, which began when music publisher Carla Berkowitz (now his wife of 25 years) discerned him in a dive bar, Ondrasik has been involved in multiple charity efforts.
 Along with supporting the troops via multiple USO tours, Ondrasik created “The CD For the Troops” project with song and comedy compilations featuring artists like Billy Joel, Melissa Ethridge, Chris Rock, and others, gifting more than one million CDs to veterans and military families.
-John has also been deeply involved with the ALS charity “Augie’s Quest.” and is an ambassador for the Gary Sinise Foundation.
+John has also been deeply involved with the ALS charity “Augie’s Quest.” and is an ambassador for his pal Gary supporting the Gary Sinise Foundation.

 While he may not be as obsessive as he once was—writing upwards of dozens of songs per month, Ondrasik is more focused today.
 He knows who he is, as an artist and as a human being.
 His is a career molded by light and darkness.
 At one point, he’d been looked over by every publishing house and label out there.
 At another, he had one of the biggest songs in the world.
 Those extremes give a person perspective.